-Over the years, I’ve heard a number of stories from partners—and sex addicts—about their experiences of seeking help from counselors, clergy members, and therapists for relationship advice or concerns about addiction.
+Over the years, I’ve heard a number of stories from betrayed partners—and their unfaithful spouses—about experiences of seeking help from counselors, clergy members, and therapists for relationship advice or concerns about addiction.

 Let me start by saying that my intention is not to criticize or trash other therapists.